nextcloud/documentation/developer_manual/app/controllers.rst

 Modifying the Content Security Policy
 -------------------------------------

 By default Nextcloud disables all resources which are not served on the same domain, forbids cross domain requests and disables inline CSS and JavaScript by setting a `Content Security Policy <https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy>`_.
-However if an app relies on thirdparty media or other features which are forbidden by the current policy the policy can be relaxed.
+However if an app relies on third-party media or other features which are forbidden by the current policy the policy can be relaxed.

 .. note:: Double check your content and edge cases before you relax the policy!
 Also read the `documentation provided by MDN <https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy>`_